Gerald and Charlene Gallego: Additional victims

-During her imprisonment, Charlene told The Sacramento Bee that she strongly believed Gerald had committed more murders than the ten she had been present for.
-She recalled various instances where he would randomly disappear for hours with no explanation, how he would discuss how to get away with "a perfect crime" in conversations prior to their first confirmed murders and recalled an incident while the couple lived in Houston where he berated her for snooping through his briefcase and uncovering numerous Polaroid pictures, the contents of which he could not explain.
+In June 1984, Charlene told The Sacramento Bee that she strongly believed Gerald had committed more murders than the ten she had witnessed.
+She recalled various instances where he disappeared for hours with no explanation, how he discussed how to get away with "a perfect crime" in conversations before their first confirmed murders and recalled an incident while the couple lived in Houston where he berated her for snooping through his briefcase and uncovering numerous Polaroid pictures, the contents of which he could not explain.

-In the 2000s, Gerald's DNA was entered into a national DNA database in an effort to establish potential forensic links to unsolved crimes.
-Before this, both Charlene and law enforcement speculated a link between Gerald, who resided in Sacramento for much of his adult life, and a serial rapist who perpetrated around fifty sexual assaults in the area during the 1970s.
-That criminal was known as the East Area Rapist, and his crimes ceased around the same time Gerald and Charlene were apprehended.
-Ultimately, Gerald's DNA and the DNA of the East Area Rapist did not correspond in the database.
-(Note: The East Area Rapist was eventually identified as Joseph James DeAngelo.)
+The Gallegos are known to have stalked or attempted to abduct several intended victims and are also suspected in additional murders: